dotse/tls-fed-auth/tls-fed-auth.md

 # JSON Schema for MATF Metadata

-This JSON schema defines the format of MATF metadata.
+The following JSON Schema defines the structure of MATF metadata.
+It conforms to draft 2020-12 of the JSON Schema standard.

 Version: 1.0.0
 ```json